-Below are two stories about Lake Owen which will be in the Lake Owen History Book now being written.
-We will be submitting more of these stories as they become available to give you a glimpse of how interesting the book will be.
+Below are two stories about Lake Owen which are in the Lake Owen History Book.
+We will be submitting more of these stories to give you a glimpse of how interesting the book is.

 Ed Ronkowski Sr., the FBI, and the development of property on Lake Owen

 Little Chicago: the Development of Billy the Bear’s Property

 Though Lake Owen was home to a number of popular resorts and posh summer homes, for nearly 30 years no visitor, landowner or developer seemed to take an interest in the unkempt lot that stretched along the western shore of the mid-lake narrows.
 And so Billy the Bear’s Lake Owen property stood unclaimed from his passing in 1919 until 1947, when two fishermen from Chicago saw the abandoned cabin in the weeds and decided to take a closer look.

 The two were Carl Klein and Edward Ronkowski Sr., both former Northwoods boys who were now neighbors and business associates in Chicago.
 Klein, a lawyer, went down to the Bayfield Recorder of Deeds and found out that abandoned lot included over 1000 feet of lake frontage.
 And better still, he found that the county would sell the land to anyone who could cover the last 30-odd years of unpaid real estate taxes.

 Klein and Ronkowski took the tempting offer to their poker club, bringing three more in on the deal.
 The five poker buddies – Ronkowski, Klein, Gator, Kinzie and Stinedel – bought the Billy the Bear property in 1948.
 They nicknamed their little subdivision “Little Chicago” and drew numbers out of a hat to determine which lot each would get.